burgerian/gimp-python-animation/README.md

 ### Remove box around frame (transparent edge)

 Your scans will be full white rectangles with no transparency.
-To add an Alpha Channel to your frames and delete the white edge around the outside, run "Filters > Animation > Remove white box".
+To add an Alpha Channel to your frames and remove the surrounding blank white paper you've scanned, run "Filters > Animation > Cut out".
+If this doesn't work well for you, you can add an alpha channel to each layer using "Filters > Animation > Add alpha channel to all layers" and then remove the surround on each layer manually.

 After removing the outer boxing, run the command "Filters > Animation > Show all layers" to see all the frames overlaid on each other, then you can easily crop the image to a box that includes all the content in all the frames.